 Paul Dawson was an original member of the Nelson Softball Association beginning back in 1968.
 He lived and breathed Softball.
 Paul was the driving force behind the construction of two softball fields in Miramichi - the Gerald King Memorial and at the Strawberry Marsh.
 He took on the role of President of the Nelson Softball Association from 1970-1978, while synonymously sitting as President of Softball New Brunswick (1972-1979).
 During that time, he was involved in organizing and hosting five national championship tournaments in the Nelson-Miramichi area, as well as many more across the province.
 Not only did Paul act as President throughout these years, he also coached and managed numerous teams representing New Brunswick at Canadian Championships.
 Paul moved on to become the Vice-President of Softball Canada from 1980-1982.
 During this time, he represented Softball Canada at both National and International events.
 He later moved on to become an MLA of Miramichi-Newcastle, Minister, Councillor for the City of Miramichi, and finally Deputy Mayor of the City.
 Paul is a member of both the Softball New Brunswick (1994) and Softball Canada Halls of Fame (2002).

-Nominations for these awards must be completed by September 1st of the qualifying year, and sent via email to the SNB office for review and selection by the Awards Committee which includes.
+Nominations for these awards must be completed by September 1st of the qualifying year, and sent via email to the SNB office for review and selection by the Awards Committee.

 If you are unable to submit your nomination via email, please print out the application form, complete the requirements, and mail to the SNB office: